ava/use-http/README.md

 - [ ] take a look at how [react-apollo-hooks](https://github.com/trojanowski/react-apollo-hooks) work.
 Maybe ad `useSubscription` and `const request = useFetch(); request.subscribe()` or something along those lines
 - [ ] make this a github package
   - [see ava packages](https://github.com/orgs/ava/packages)
-- [ ] get it all working on a SSR codesandbox, this way we can have api to call locally
-- [ ] make GraphQL examples in codesandbox
 - [ ] Documentation:
   - [ ] show comparison with Apollo
   - [ ] figure out a good way to show side-by-side comparisons